 NKT will supply the high-voltage export cable system for the project.

 Peter Madsen Rederi (PMR) is responsible for boulder clearance and extensive survey works along the cable routes for grid connection, while DHI Group will provide metocean data.

 OECOS provided environmental planning consultancy, while Fugro was contracted for geotechnical and geophysical investigations for the project.

 Details of the mega wind complex in the Baltic Sea

-The Baltic Eagle offshore windfarm, together with the Wikinger and Wikinger Süd offshore windfarms, will form the biggest offshore wind complex in the Baltic Sea.
+The Baltic Eagle, Wikinger and Wikinger Süd offshore wind farms will form the biggest offshore wind complex in the Baltic Sea.
 The mega project is being developed with a joint investment of €2.5bn ($2.8bn).

-The Wikinger offshore windfarm was opened in 2017 with a capacity of 350MW, while the 10MW Wikinger Süd windfarm is currently under development.
-The three windfarms will collectively generate 836MW.
+With a capacity of 350MW, the Wikinger offshore wind farm was opened in 2017.
+The 10MW Wikinger Süd wind farm is currently under development.
+Together, the three wind farms will generate 836MW.

-The energy generated by Baltic Eagle and Wikinger offshore windfarms will offset 1.65 million tonnes of carbon emissions a year, helping Germany reach its emission reduction targets.
+The energy generated by the Baltic Eagle and Wikinger offshore wind farms will offset 1.65 million tonnes of carbon emissions a year, helping Germany reach its emission reduction targets.